2011 CONCACAF Gold Cup final: Mexico

 On June 14, the Mexican Football Federation said that the "B" samples of those five involving players were negative.

 As Group A winners, Mexico played Group B third-place finishers, Guatemala on June 18.
-Narrowly edging Canada on gold differential, Guatemala earned a berth in the quarterfinals thanks to a 4–0 victory over Grenada.
+Narrowly edging Canada on goal difference, Guatemala earned a berth in the quarterfinals thanks to a 4–0 victory over Grenada.
 In the fifth minute of play, Guatemala's Carlos Ruiz opened the scoring to give Los Chapines a 1–0 lead.
 For Mexico, it was the first time in the entire tournament they found themselves trailing their opposition.
 Three minutes into the second half, de Nigris scored for Mexico, tying the match at 1–1.
 Twenty minutes later, Hernández netted the match winning goal, to give Mexico a berth into the semifinals.

 The following day, the Gold Cup Organizing Committee announced on June 19 that Mexico will be allowed to replace the suspended players.
 The replacements were able to travel in time for El Tris semifinal fixture against Honduras.

 With the semifinal match between the United States and Panama beforehand, it was determined that the winner of the match would play the United States in the Gold Cup final.
 Scoreless through regulation time, Mexico and Honduras had to play through a 30-minute extra time.
 Within the first two minutes, Mexico would score twice, to lift them to a 2–0 lead.
 Again, it was de Nigris and Hernandez who would score for El Tri, both of whom scored in the same respective fashion as they did against Guatemala.
 Mexico was able to hold the two-goal advantage through the remainder of the first extra time period and the entire second period, giving them a third straight berth into the final.